 1. Starting Too Big

 Don't buy 8x H100s on day one.
 Start with a single GPU server, deploy one model, and validate that your team actually uses it.
 Scale based on measured demand.
+We have seen organizations invest €100K+ in hardware before validating the use case, then struggle to justify the investment when adoption is lower than projected.

 2. Ignoring the Application Layer